Parroquet/Parroquet.github.io/_pages/about.md

 ---
 Welcome to my blog where I post things I learn on my journey to becoming a Cyber Security professional!

+My name is Adam and I am a Cyber Security student at the University of Warwick.
+I am currently in my third year of University and I am a part of the Cyber Security Society at Warwick.
+Within cyber, my main interests are:
+- Network Security
+- Web Security
+- Malware Analysis
+- Reverse Engineering

-Here I will be posting tutorials about techniques and skills I learn.
-I will also be posting guides on challenges for CTF and HTB challenges which I come across when competing.
+Here on this blog I will be posting about techniques and skills I learn.
+I will also be posting tutorials on challenges for CTF and HTB challenges which I come across when competing.
+The main focus of this blog is to help others learn and grow in the Cyber Security field as well as it being a resource I can refer back to in the future.
+Challenges where I apply my skills will mostly be from:
+- HackTheBox
+- TryHackMe
+- VulnHub
+- CTFs
+- ROPEmporium
+- OverTheWire
+- Exploit.education

+and many more sites and resources I come across.

 <!-- {%highlight python lineos %}
 def parot():